Cruise FactsCell Phone Plans on a Cruise Ship: Comparing AT&T, Verizon, &...

 T-Mobile recommends that cruisers turn off roaming when the ship is docked in a U.S. cruise port and then turn it back on once the ship is out at sea.
 Otherwise, users may pick up the ship’s network and be charged cruise ship roaming charges.

-Once in port, you can really make use of T-Mobile’s robust international perks.
-With most Go5G plans there are no international data-roaming charges in over 215 countries and you can make use of unlimited basic data and unlimited texting with calls only costing $.25/minute.
+Once in port, you can really make use of T-Mobile’s international perks though.
+With Go5G Next or Plus, there are no international data-roaming charges in over 215 countries.
+You get up to 15GB of high-speed data and unlimited texting with calls only costing $0.25/minute.

 Bottom Line